How long can shrimp go without food?

 Holiday Feeding Options For Your Aquarium

 When you are away, it is crucial to provide additional food sources that will last longer and ensure your shrimp remain well-fed.
-One excellent option is snowflake shrimp foodOpens in a new tab., which is made from the hull of soybeans.
+One excellent option is snowflake shrimp food, which is made from the hull of soybeans.
 This food decomposes slowly, providing a long-lasting source of nourishment for your shrimp while you are on vacation.
 Other options include:

 • Commercial slow-release food: These products are designed to provide a steady supply of nutrients over an extended period.
 Follow the manufacturer’s guidelines for the appropriate amount to add to your tank.